jedisct1/wasi-crypto-preview/docs/wasi-crypto.md

 - `absorb()`

-And well as at least one of the following operations:
+As well as at least one of the following operations:

 - `squeeze()`
 - `squeeze_tag()`

+Example usage:

 ```rust
 let mut memory = vec![0u8; 1_000_000_000];